Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 The equivalent properties assume a uniform homogeneous rectangular beam cross-section.
 The equivalent properties can be found listed in the Info Viewer information and in the popup Data Tips display for liner properties.
 For a Reinforced Concrete liner, the equivalent properties are the properties that are actually used by the RS3 compute engine during the analysis.

-NOTE: if you define a Standard Beam liner using the equivalent property values of a Reinforced Concrete liner, you should get exactly the same elastic results as the Reinforced Concrete liner.
+If you define a Standard Beam liner using the equivalent property values of a Reinforced Concrete liner, you should get exactly the same elastic results as the Reinforced Concrete liner.

 Why Use Standard Beam?